Rank One Hilbert Geometries: Abstract

 \section{Abstract}

-We introduce and study the notion of rank-one Hilbert geometries, or rank-one properly convex domains, in $\mathbb{P}(\mathbb{R}^{d+1})$.
-This is in the spirit of rank-one non-positively curved Riemannian manifolds.
-We define rank-one isometries of a Hilbert geometry $\Omega$ and characterize them precisely as the contracting elements in the automorphism group ${\rm Aut}(\Omega)$ of the Hilbert geometry.
-We prove that if a discrete subgroup of ${\rm Aut}(\Omega)$ contains a rank-one isometry, then the subgroup is either virtually $\mathbb{Z}$ or acylindrically hyperbolic.
-This leads to some applications like computation of the space of quasimorphisms, genericity results for rank-one isometries and counting results for closed geodesics.
+We develop a notion of rank one properly convex domains (or Hilbert geometries) in the real projective space.
+This is in the spirit of rank one non-positively curved Riemannian manifolds and CAT(0) spaces.
+We define rank one isometries for Hilbert geometries and characterize them as being equivalent to contracting elements (in the sense of geometric group theory).
+We prove that if a discrete subgroup of automorphisms of a Hilbert geometry contains a rank one isometry, then the subgroup is either virtually cyclic or acylindrically hyperbolic.
+This leads to several applications like infinite-dimensionality of the space of quasi-morphisms, counting results for conjugacy classes and genericity results for rank one isometries.